cac-t-u-s/cac-t-u-s.github.io/pages/eval.md

 There's a lot of possible reasons why a evaluation box evaluation can lead to an error !

 - A deliberate error-report from one of the evaluated module/submodule (e.g. "x should be greater than 0")
-- A patch contruction error (e.g. "You have tried to add characters instead of numbers")
+- A patch construction error (e.g. "You have tried to add characters instead of numbers")
 - Bugs in OM or in your own / your library code.
 - Etc.